 23. Canned bread vending machines

-Yes back to Japan, what?
+Yes back to Japan, so what?
 Apparently, canned bread is very popular in the land of the Samurai.
 It has been a favored snack item for many years and now you can get some from a vending machine.
 They come in a variety of flavors, including chocolate and coffee.

 24. Kosher food dispenser